 Biased Counseling & Mandatory Delay

-This law has been challenged in two cases.
+An earlier version of the law, requiring a 24-hour mandatory delay, was challenged in two cases.
 The state supreme court decided that both the waiting period and the biased-counseling requirements are constitutional and enforceable.
 Reprod.
 Health Servs. of Planned Parenthood of the St. Louis Region, Inc. v.
 Nixon, 185.S.W.3d 685 (Mo.
 Feb.
 28, 2006).
-A federal district court had issued a preliminary injunction enjoining enforcement of the biased-counseling portion of the law.
-The injunction expired 10 days after the state court decision.
+A federal district court issued a preliminary injunction against the biased-counseling portion of the law.
+The injunction expired 10 days after the state court decision, so the biased-counseling law is in effect.
 Reprod.
 Health Servs. of Planned Parenthood of the St. Louis Region, Inc. v.
 Nixon, No. 03-4210-CV-C-SOW (W.D.
 Mo.
 Dec.
 1, 2005) (order granting preliminary injunction).

 In addition, an earlier law that has since been repealed provided that a woman may not receive abortion care until after the attending physician confirms whether she is pregnant and if so, informs her of the particular risks associated with the procedure, including alternatives to abortion.
 Mo.
 Ann.
 Stat. § 188.039 (Enacted 1979; Repealed 2003).
 A court held that this provision is unconstitutional.
 Reprod.
 Health Servs. v.
 Webster, 662 F. Supp.
 407 (W.D.
 Mo.
 1987).